What Is Aloe Vera Oil? Its Benefits, Uses, & How To Make It

 Applying the mixture for 2-5 days reduced acne lesions by 50%.
 The antibacterial activity of aloe gel helps treat chronic and highly inflamed cases as well (7).

-Using aloe oil made from tea tree oil and aloe vera gel can heal acne.
+You can also use aloe vera for acne by combining aloe vera gel and tea tree oil for an anti-acne treatment.
 Tea tree oil decreases sebum secretion and suppresses the growth of acne-causing bacteria.
 Combining it with aloe vera gel increases its anti-acne activity (8).

 The components of this gel, including mannose-6-phosphate, reduce erythema (red bumps) and inflammatory scars in the subjects.
 This combination also caused rapid tissue restoration and opening of clogged pores in affected areas (7), (8).